twelsh37/Data_extractor/README.md

 # extract_column.py

-This sis a simple utility that extracts a particular column of data fromk a csv or xls* file.
+This is a simple utility that extracts a particular column of data from a csv or xls* file and either displays the data to the screen or oytputs it to a text file that the user specifies.

 ## Usage
 You need python on your device to run this code.
 It is easily involed on the command line